Different Types of Business Loans in India

 7. Business Loan for Women

-Some of the financial institutions have special schemes on business loan for women entrepreneurs.
+Some of the financial institutions have special schemes on business loans for women entrepreneurs.
 Even the government of India has initiatives in place to encourage women in establishing small to medium-sized businesses.
 The advantage of specialized loans for women entrepreneurs includes a flexible loan amount, start-up loan, discount on the standard interest rates, and a faster loan process.

 8. Overdraft